What does Kodal Minerals do?

 How it is doing

-In October it raised £250,000 to plug a funding gap following the collapse of stockbroker SVS Securities, which went into administration in August defaulting its commitment to buy 250mln shares following an earlier placing.
+In October the company then raised £250,000 to plug a funding gap following the collapse of stockbroker SVS Securities, which went into administration amd defaulted on its commitment to buy 250mln shares following an earlier placing.

 What the boss says: Bernard Aylward, chief executive